-We have a mandate from our member countries to facilitate collaboration regarding country priorities that are in line with the Council of the European Union's priorities for education and training, as identified in the Education & Training 2020 strategy.
+We have a mandate from our member countries to facilitate collaboration regarding country priorities that are in line with the European Union's priorities for education and training, as identified in the European Education Area.

-Our activities take into consideration key international statements on inclusive education, such as the United Nations Sustainable Development Goal 4, the Education 2030: Incheon Declaration and Framework for Action for the implementation of Sustainable Development Goal 4, the United Nations Convention on the Rights of the Child (1989), the United Nations Convention on the Rights of Persons with Disabilities (2006), the Salamanca Statement (1994) and the Cali commitment to equity and inclusion in education (2019).
+Our activities take into consideration key international statements on inclusive education, such as the United Nations Sustainable Development Goal 4, the Education 2030: Incheon Declaration and Framework for Action for the implementation of Sustainable Development Goal 4, the United Nations Convention on the Rights of the Child (1989), the United Nations Convention on the Rights of Persons with Disabilities (2006), the Salamanca Statement (1994), the Cali commitment to equity and inclusion in education (2019) and the regional Global Education Report Inclusion and Education: All means all (2021).